Wurlitzer magic keeps tradition alive

-The volunteer organists who perform before each film showing are Fred Beeks, Nick Nicolai, Harvey Rossiter, & Glen DesJardins.
-Thanks to all of them for keeping the theater organ tradition alive at the Lincoln!
+The volunteer organists who perform before each film showing are Fred Beeks, Nick Nicolai, Harvey Rossiter, Glen DesJardins and Katie Moyer.
+Thanks to all of them for keeping the theatre organ tradition alive at the Lincoln!

 Glen DesJardins at the Wurlitzer in 2015

 We are always in need of more players.
 If you are interested in performing at the console, give us a call and you too can play the pipes, bells and whistles!